imgrant/ebi-gallery-infra/aws-ec2-docker/README.md

     See the [application source code repository](https://github.com/imgrant/LaravelGallery) for more information on the app itself and how to use it.

-    💡 The application uses [Laravel's built-in authentication controllers](https://laravel.com/docs/5.6/authentication), you can use the 'Register' function to create a user account (need not be a real email address) in order to access the app.
+    💡 The application uses [Laravel's built-in authentication controllers](https://laravel.com/docs/5.6/authentication), you can use the 'Register' function to create a user account (need not be a real email address) in order to access the app.[^2]

-    💡 N.b.
-Since this is a demo application, email functionality is not configured or enabled via the deployment.
+[^2]: Since this is a demo application, email functionality is not configured or enabled via the deployment.
 The password reset feature does not function.

 8. #### 🍵 When you're done, tear down the infrastructure resources using Terraform